smstong/smstong.github.io/md/iptables-faq.md

 **iptables**

+# What does the word "iptables" mean?
+The word "iptables" may refer to different things.
+- The commandline tool "iptables", usually installed as /sbin/iptables
+- The ipables binary API / syscall (via setsockopt() getsockopt())
+- The kernel module which maintains the tables in memory

+While those parts are tightly related, some of them maybe replaced by other implementations.
+E.g. the command "iptables" works well with nftables implementation, even works with bpfilter kernel module.

 # "iptables -L" is a liar
 "iptables -L" doesn't include some crucial information, like the interface a rule is tied to.